Noncommutative mirror symmetry for punctured surfaces: Embedded quivers and Dimers

 A \emph{weak path in $Q$} is a path in $\bar Q$, viewed as a homomorphism in the weak path category.
 We also speak of weak arrows and cycles and if we want to stress that a path or cycle is not weak we will call it real.

-A quiver is called \emph{embedded in a compact orientable surface without boundary $S$}, if $Q_0$ is a discrete subset of $S$ and every arrow is a smooth embedding $a : [0,1] \to S$ such that $h(a)=a(1)$ and $t(a)=a(0)$ and different arrows only intersect in end points.
+A quiver is called \emph{embedded in a surface $S$}, if $Q_0$ is a discrete subset of a smooth surface $S$ without boundary and every arrow is a smooth embedding $a : [0,1] \to S$ such that $h(a)=a(1)$, $t(a)=a(0)$ and different arrows only intersect in end points.
 We identify $a^{-1}$ with the map $a$ in reverse direction.
-We also denote the surface in which the quiver embeds by $|Q|$.
+We will sometimes denote the surface in which the quiver embeds by $|Q|$.
+We do not require $|Q|$ to be compact, but we will exclude surfaces with boundary.

-If $Q$ is a quiver embedded in $S$ and $\pi:\tilde S\to S$ is the universal cover of $S$, we can construct a new quiver $\tilde Q$ which is called the \emph{universal cover of $\tilde Q$}.
-Its vertices are all points in $\tilde S$ that map onto vertices in $Q$, and its arrows are maps that push forward to arrows in $Q$.
-Note that given a vertex $v \in Q_0$ and a lift in $\tilde v \in \tilde Q_0$, we can lift every path in $Q$ starting in $v$ to a unique path starting in $\tilde v$.

-We say that the quiver $Q$ \emph{splits the surface} $S$ if the complement of the quiver consists of a disjoint union of open disks.
-Each of these disks is bounded by a weak path $c$ that goes around it in counterclockwise direction.
-Such a cycle is called a boundary cycle and we collect these cycles in a set $\hat Q_2^+$.
+We say that an embedded quiver $Q$ \emph{splits a compact surface $S$} if the complement of the quiver consists of a disjoint union of open discs and none of the arrows is a contractible loop.
+Each of these discs is bounded by a weak path $c$ of length at least $2$ that goes around it in counter-clockwise direction.
+The closure of the discs are called the faces of the embedded quiver, the counter-clockwise cycles on the boundary are called boundary cycles and we collect these cycles in a set $\hat Q_2^+$.